Teen Namiko Liu graduated from ArtCenter College of Design in Pasadena, California

 She began designing at the studio of Robert Sabuda & Matthew Reinhart in Manhattan as a creative

-At the age of 27 she began to teach the undergraduate program at ArtCenter and
+At the age of 27 she taught the undergraduate program at ArtCenter and

 The School of Visual Arts New York